-- 12.2 A free hit is awarded to the opposing team: - a for an offence by any player between the 11 metres areas - b for an offence by an attacker within the 11 metres area their opponents are defending - c for an unintentional offence by a defender within the 11 metres area they are defending. - 12.3 A challenge is awarded: - a for an offence by a defender within the 11-metres area they are defending which prevents the probable scoring of a goal - b for an intentional offence by a defender within the 11-metres area they are defending against an opponent who has possession of the ball or an opportunity to play the ball.
+- 12.2 A free hit is awarded to the opposing team: - a for an offence by any player between the 11 metres areas - b for an offence by an attacker within the 11 metres area their opponents are defending - c for an unintentional offence by a defender within the 11 metres area they are defending, including when the ball becomes lodged in a player's clothing or equipment. - 12.3 A challenge is awarded: - a for an offence by a defender within the 11 metres area they are defending which prevents the probable scoring of a goal - b for an intentional offence by a defender within the 11 metres area they are defending against an opponent who has possession of the ball or an opportunity to play the ball.

-The umpiring signal for a challenge is the same as for a penalty corner in the Rules of Hockey; ie point both arms horizontally towards the goal.
+The umpiring signal for a challenge is the same as for a penalty stroke in the Rules of Hockey; i.e. point one arm at the middle of the 11 metres line and the other straight up in the air.